Washington State Delivering on the Stimulus Plan

 ARRA funds save jobs, put Washingtonians back to work

-An estimated 5,704 total full-time equivalent jobs have been created or saved to date by the expended ARRA highway project dollars.
-A projected 323 additional jobs will be created or saved by the remaining stimulus funding dollars for a total of 6,027 estimated direct, indirect and induced jobs.
+As of December 2013, an estimated 5,995 total full-time equivalent jobs have been created or saved to date by the expended ARRA state and local highway project dollars.
+A projected 33 additional jobs will be created or saved by the remaining stimulus funding dollars for a total of 6,028 estimated direct, indirect and induced jobs.
 Find out more by reading the WSDOT ARRA folio (744kb).

 Washington recognized for excellence in ARRA performance

 The Federal Highway Administration congratulated WSDOT in early August 2012 for its exemplary performance in delivering ARRA projects.
 At that time, Washington led the nation in the percent of ARRA projects vouchered (86.67 percent).
-The state has obligated 99.81 percent of its ARRA funds, got its ARRA projects under construction, has spent 94.47 percent of the funding (approximately $525 out of $555 million) it received, and is working hard to complete its remaining projects, according to the Federal Highway Administration.
+As of December 2013, the state has spent 99.3 percent of the funding (approximately $551 out of $555 million) it received, and is working hard to complete its remaining projects, according to the Federal Highway Administration.

 How much is being invested in Washington?